KeunwooPark/fisheye_mesh_generator/README.md

-# Fisheye Obj for Unity
+# Fisheye Mesh Generator
-This is dirty script for making fisheye projection objects for Unity.
+This is a script for making fisheye projection mesh objects for Unity.
-If you want to make a fisheye camera in Unity, you can use the .obj files.
+It generates mesh files (.obj) and you can use theses files to create a virtual fisheye camera in a Unity virtual environment.
-This script makes five object files(front, top, bottom, right, left).

-This script is for 180 degree camera.
+This script is only for 180 degree camera.
 If you want a camera with larger degree, you can change the code to make it.

 If you want to know more detail please check references.
-(The references are not my webpage)

 ## How to use
 ```shell